-Evaluate Whether HIPAA/CMIA Is Triggered: Does or will the program disclose personally identifiable health/medical information?
+Evaluate Whether HIPAA/CMIA is Triggered: Does or will the reporting disclose personally identifiable health/medical information?
 Remember, personally identifiable health/medical information includes information about a living or deceased person's medical history, physical or mental condition, and/or physical or mental treatment.

-Determine Whether the Information Already Is Public:

-If the information is already public, e.g., in a public record, or the patient has made it public (e.g., Angelina Jolie, Michael Douglas), a legal claim should not be successful.
+Determine Whether the Information is Already Public: If the information is already public (e.g., in a public record) or the patient has made it public (e.g., Angelina Jolie, Michael Douglas), a legal claim should not be successful.

-Evaluate the Source: Evaluate whether the source of the information is a person subject to nondisclosure obligations under HIPAA/CMIA, e.g., a health care provider or insurer, or rather is a friend or family member who would not be subject to any legal obligation of nondisclosure under HIPAA/CMIA.
-An employee of a HIPAA- and/or CMIA-covered entity is subject to nondisclosure obligations.
-If the source has a legal obligation of nondisclosure, the producer may still be able to disseminate what the source volunteers to disclose, but counsel should be consulted.
+Evaluate the Source: Evaluate whether your source is a person subject to non-disclosure obligations under HIPAA/CMIA (e.g., a health care provider or insurer) or rather is a friend or family member who would not be subject to any legal obligation of non-disclosure under HIPAA/CMIA.
+An employee of a HIPAA and/ or CMIA-covered entity is subject to non-disclosure obligations.
+If the source has a legal obligation of non-disclosure, the reporter may still be able to report what the source volunteers to disclose, but counsel should be consulted.
 (Note that an employee may be subject to termination as well as civil and criminal penalties for disclosing protected health/medical information.)

-Evaluate Defenses: If the program does or will disclose non-public, personally identifiable health/medical information, ask the following questions to determine whether the First Amendment may provide a defense:
+Evaluate Defenses: If the reporting does or will disclose non-public, personally identifiable health/medical information, ask the following questions to determine whether the First Amendment may provide a defense:

 - a.
 Is the patient a public figure?
 If the patient is a public figure (e.g., a celebrity or public official), the First Amendment may provide a defense. - b.
-Is the program's subject matter newsworthy?
-Newsworthiness in this context relates to whether the subject matter of the program is a matter of public concern (e.g., public safety, expenditure of public monies, performance of public duties, governmental operations).
-If it is a matter of public concern and the specific medical information at issue is relevant to that subject matter, the First Amendment may provide a defense. - c.
+Is the subject matter of the reporting newsworthy?
+Newsworthiness in this context relates to whether the subject matter of the reporting is a matter of public concern (e.g., public safety, expenditure of public monies, performance of public duties, governmental operations).
+If the subject matter of the reporting is a matter of public concern and the specific medical information at issue is relevant to that newsworthy subject matter, the First Amendment may provide a defense. - c.
 What records or information did your source already have, and how did the source obtain the records or information? - d.
 Do you need to ask the source to obtain records or information that the source does not already have?